Asif-dev-hash/my-project-1/README.md

 # my-project-1
-this is my first project. on github
+this is my first project on github
+Author: Muhammad Asif